How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 perception narrows

-The body mobilises to fight or run.
+The organism prepares to fight or run.

 So it stays.